 - Kyle Rayner's Green Lantern series wasn't entirely free of this before Judd Winick, with Ron Marz penning issues on alcoholism, racism, and hate crimes against lesbians.

-- Spider-Man has been a very popular character for very special episodes, selected narmfilled issues shows our hero:
+- Coming back to Spider-Man, he has been a very popular character for very special episodes, selected narmfilled issues shows our hero:

 - New Mutants issue #45 was all about a new kid named Larry who was secretly a mutant.
 His classmates started teasing him about it (not knowing he really was a mutant) and stuck a flyer under his door that said "X-Factor [the mutant hunting team] is coming for you!"
 That freaked him out so badly that he ended up committing suicide.
 And the whole thing ends with a We Could Have Avoided This speech from Kitty Pryde about name-calling.
 Fortunately, it's so well-written that it's not really that Narmy.
 No, indeed.